Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Introduction

-Perhaps the most relevant evidence that suggests Question \ref{question:top. section question} may have a positive answer is that the topological analogue of Grothendieck's section conjecture holds for the universal curve $\mc{C}_g$ over the moduli stack $\mc{M}_g$ of genus $g$ curves when $g\geq 2$: for $\mc{C}_g\to \mc{M}_g$, the associated short exact sequence of topological fundamental group is the Birman short exact sequence where $\Sigma_g$ is a smooth compact orientable Riemann surface of genus $g$, and $\text{MCG}_{g,n}$ is the mapping class group of a genus $g$ surface with $n$ marked points.
-This short exact sequence is known to be a non-split sequence whenever $g\geq 2$ \cite[Corollary 5.1]{FM12} (as we will use later, it does not even virtually split, see \cite{CS21}).
+Perhaps the most relevant evidence is that the topological analogue of Grothendieck's section conjecture holds for the universal curve $\mc{C}_g$ over the moduli stack $\mc{M}_g$ of genus $g$ curves when $g\geq 2$: for $\mc{C}_g\to \mc{M}_g$, the associated short exact sequence of topological fundamental group is the Birman short exact sequence where $\Sigma_g$ is a smooth compact orientable Riemann surface of genus $g$, and $\text{MCG}_{g,n}$ is the mapping class group of a genus $g$ surface with $n$ marked points.
+This short exact sequence is known to be a non-split sequence whenever $g\geq 2$ \cite[Corollary 5.11]{FM12} (as we will use later, it does not even virtually split, see \cite{CS21}).
 Analogous results hold for the universal $n$-pointed curve as well \cite[Corollary 1.2]{Che19}.
-Therefore, it seems to us that Question \ref{question:top. section question} may very well have a positive answer at least when the monodromy representation associated to a Kodaira fibration $f:S\to C$ has large image, and one of the main results of this paper is that the non-injectivity phenomenon observed in the case of Riemann surfaces does not occur for Kodaira fibrations with large monodromy: \begin{theorem}[See Cor. \ref{injectivity of top. section question} in Section \ref{section:family of Jacobians}] If $f:S\to C$ is a Kodaira fibration whose monodromy representation $\rho$ has no invariants, then $\Phi$ is injective. \end{theorem} The main strategy to prove this theorem is to study the associated family of Jacobians $\pi:\Pic^0_{S/C}\to C$ attached to a Kodaira fibration $f:S\to C$.
-One could similarly ask Question \ref{question:top. section question} in the case of family of Jacobians and this may be viewed as an abelianized version of the topological section question for Kodaira fibrations.
-We proved the following results for the abelianized section map \begin{theorem} Let $\pi:\Pic^0_{S/C}\to C$ be the family of Jacobians associated to a Kodaira fibration.
-Then \begin{enumerate} \item if the monodromy representation associated to $f:S\to C$ has no invariants, then the abelianized section map is injective (see Cor. \ref{Cor: injectivity of phi^ab}); \item if the Kodaria fibration has an algebraic section, then the abelianized section map is never surjective (see Cor. \ref{surjectivity}). \end{enumerate} \end{theorem} In fact, the first part of the theorem is true for any family of principally polarized abelian varieties over a curve, and we work in that generality at the beginning of section \ref{section:family of Jacobians}.
-The second part of the theorem does uses the fact that we are working with a family of Jacobians associated to a Kodaira fibration $f:S\to C$ and the main input is a computation of the degree of $R^1f_*\mc{O}_S$ via Grothendieck-Riemann-Roch.
+Therefore, it's interesting to ask if Question \ref{question:top. section question} has a positive answer at least when the monodromy representation associated to a Kodaira fibration $f:X\to B$ has large image.
+One of the main results of this paper is that the non-injectivity phenomenon observed in the case of Riemann surfaces does not occur for Kodaira fibrations with large monodromy: \begin{theorem}[See Cor. \ref{injectivity of top. section question} in Section \ref{section:family of Jacobians}] If $f:X\to B$ is a Kodaira fibration whose monodromy representation $\rho$ has no invariants, then $\sec_{\text{top}}$ is injective. \end{theorem} The main strategy to prove this theorem is to study the associated family of Jacobians $\pi:\Pic^0_{X/B}\to B$ attached to a Kodaira fibration $f:X\to B$.
+One could similarly define an abelianized section map in this context and ask Question \ref{question:top. section question} in the case of family of Jacobians.
+Then the theorem above follows from the following one: \begin{theorem} Let $\pi:\Pic^0_{X/B}\to B$ be the family of Jacobians associated to a Kodaira fibration.
+Then if the monodromy representation associated to $f:X\to B$ has no invariants, the abelianized section map is injective (see Cor. \ref{Cor: injectivity of phi^ab}). \end{theorem}